 - Rough idling

-EcoBoost Walnut Blasting
+Walnut Blasting

-The best option to preventing any carbon build-up performance issues is to walnut blast your intake ports.
+The best option to prevent any carbon build-up performance issues is to walnut blast your intake ports.
 This process uses a shop vac and walnut media shells.
 The shop vac blasts the shells through the intake ports which clears out all of the build-up.

 Walnut blasting typically costs around $500.
 We recommend doing it every ~80,000 miles on any direct injection engine.
 Again, this is not something that needs to be done immediately unless you are experiencing serious issues from the build-up.